 Kensuke Kondo and Hotaka Yamakawa struggled with injuries and poor performance

-Kensuke Kondo starting line-up in every opening game, but was forced to take a long break due to a herniated disc and subsequent treatment, limiting his appearances to 75 games.
-In July, he hit his 100th Home Run and 300th doble.
-His competitive hitting continued to provide stability to the batting lineup.
-Despite being sidelined again toward the end of the season, he still posted a batting average of .301, 10 Home Run and 41 RBI.
-While his absence was a blow, he still produced impressive numbers.
+Kensuke Kondo starting line-up in all games of the opening series, but was forced to take a long break due to a herniated disc and its treatment, limiting him to just 75 games.
+In July, he achieved his 100th Home Run and 300th career doble.
+After that, his clutch hitting brought stability to the batting lineup.
+Although he was sidelined again towards the end of the season, he still managed to post a batting average of .301, 10 Home Run and 41 RBI.
+The absences were a blow, but he still managed to put up impressive numbers.

 Last season's double crown winner, Hotaka Yamakawa, also had a tough season this year.
 He seemed to get off to a good start, hitting the leadoff hit in the opening game, but his form struggled, and he was removed from the No. 4 position for the first time in mid-May.
 He continued to struggle in June, even returning to the farm team for a second training session, but on the 27th of the same month, he hit his 10th bases loaded slam.
 In August, he showed signs of recovery, batting .271 in 24 games.